sftpplus/sftpplus-docs/docs/configuration-client/oracle-database.rst

     The statement should contain the `:FILE_ID` SQL bind variable.
     It will be replaced with the actual file ID when executing the statement.

+    The following placeholders can be used in the statement, and will be replaced with actual values when executing the statement:
+    - `:TABLE_NAME`: The name of the table used to get the content of a file.

 sql_file_delete
 ---------------